Castro says 'one person' is responsible for El Paso massacre: 'the shooter'

 After the New Zealand mosque shootings in March, Trump was asked whether white nationalism was "rising threat around the world."
 The president responded: "I don’t.
 I don’t really.
 It’s a small group of people...But it is a terrible thing.”

 Castro, speaking to anchor Jonathan Karl, said that only the shooter bears "direct" responsibility.
+(In a statement released later Sunday, Castro echoed that comment, saying, “These shooters are ultimately to blame for their actions.
+They are attempting to terrorize us but I believe that the vast majority of Americans reject this hatred.")

 WATCH: U.S. ATTORNEY WEIGHING DEATH PENALTY IN EL PASO SHOOTING

-"At the same time, as our national leader, you have a role to play in either fanning the flames of division or trying to bring Americans of different backgrounds together," he added.
+"At the same time, as our national leader, you have a role to play in either fanning the flames of division or trying to bring Americans of different backgrounds together," Castro told Karl.
 "Most presidents have chosen to try and bring people together.
 This president very early on made a clear choice to divide people for his own political benefit.
 And these are some of the consequences that we're seeing of that."

 Asked about the March interaction, Mulvaney said Trump has been misinterpreted.